 But there has been less progress on low weekly pay and low pay among the self-employed, where the minimum wage has a less direct impact.
 And low paid workers continue to experience significant problems of insecurity at work.
 A policy agenda for low paid workers in the 2020s should expand beyond the minimum wage to include these other areas.
 This will mean bringing more self-employed workers within the scope of minimum wage policy by making it easier to gain recognition of worker status, and helping workers on low hours to increase their hours.
 We will publish detailed policy proposals in a future report.

-- This blog post summarises Low Pay Britain, the Resolution Foundation’s twelfth annual report taking stock of the state of low pay, produced in conjunction with LSE’s Centre for Economic Performance (CEP).
+- This blog post summarises Low Pay Britain, the Resolution Foundation’s twelfth annual report taking stock of the state of low pay, produced in conjunction with LSE’s Centre for Economic Performance (CEP) as part of the Economy 2030 Inquiry.
+The Economy 2030 Inquiry is a collaboration between the Resolution Foundation and the Centre for Economic Performance at LSE.
+It is funded by the Nuffield Foundation.

 - The post represents the views of its author(s), not the position of LSE Business Review or the London School of Economics.